|Heading east. Bouquet in tank cannon muzzle was put there by Mme. Gandon in Paris.|

 Gaston Eve, 21 and 22 February 1982.

-[ 16 February - 24 April 1945: Unfortunately Gaston's continuous notes entirely run out at this point and there are no further diary entries.
+[ Unfortunately Gaston's continuous narrative entirely runs out at this point and there were no further pencilled entries to his tiny 1945 Diary.
+I think on both occasions, in the day and decades later recalling events, the sadness at all the lost friends was a little too much.
 Emile Fray tells me that the crews were sent to Camp D'Avord in Bourges to reform with new crew members and train them up.
-I've managed to patch together some of the story from after the retraining onward, from a detailed hand written account of the Obersalzberg dad sent me, several loose unconnected pages of his rough notes and two of his letters.
+However, I've managed to patch together some of the story from after the retraining onward from, a detailed hand written account of the Obersalzberg dad sent me, several loose unconnected pages of his rough notes and two of his letters.
 Perhaps by some good fortune a complete copy of his story may one day be found. ]